 Here are five common emails that you should avoid sending to an editor.
-I do believe I’ve receive variations on each of these at least twenty-five times a year.
+I do believe I’ve received variations on each of these at least twenty-five times a year.
 Just by a little research, or using a smattering of common sense, you can help an editor stay just on the right side of sane.

 1) Where are your guidelines?

-Undoubtedly, this is the most common email I receive from writers on a day to day basis.
-I don’t believe I’m hiding our guidelines (as of this writing, they’re posted conspicuously at the top right hand side of the site–both the book and magazine sites).
+Undoubtedly, this is the most common email I receive from writers on a day-to-day basis.
+I don’t believe I’m hiding our guidelines (as of this writing, they’re posted conspicuously at the top right-hand side of the site—both the book and magazine sites).
 Though, come to think of it, it might be amusing to make the link to the submissions page ‘jump’ whenever the mouse pointer floats over it.

 2) Mass submission email.

 These are emails where the writer has sent his submission to ten different publishers at the same time.
 I can’t help but find this practice to be rather obnoxious.
 The author of the email scores double tacky points if they leave the other editors’ email addresses in the CC field with mine.
 At the very least, be polite enough to dump all our addresses into the BCC field so that others won’t know that I was also unlucky enough to receive the same spam.